How to use data for effective retail

 However, this part has grown incredibly over the years and now offers many, new opportunities.
 Our client noticed this because their sales to international customers has grown significantly.

 As a result, they started looking at the data generated by themselves to see what value could be extracted from this data.
 They soon realized that their data only showed one part of the story – how many sales transactions had been made by international tourists, and how much was spent.

 Although this was of great value, it did not provide the whole story.
 This led to the retailer to contact ForwardKeys to see if we could provide them with more useful insights.

 Is ForwardKeys' data representative?

-The retailer had several needs, after establishing the value of this target group.
+The retailer had several needs.
 First of all, they needed to check whether there was a correlation between our data and their data.
-This was incredibly important as it would be the foundation that demonstrated that our data could be used to fill the information gaps for the retailer, as well as help with further needs regarding retail tourists.
+This was incredibly important as it would be the foundation that would demonstrate that our data could be used to fill the information gaps for the retailer, as well as help with further needs regarding retail tourists.

 These needs consisted in the following:

 • They wanted to get a better understanding of their international travellers in order to create a customer profile.

 • The retailer wanted changes in sales to these tourists to be explained.